Why I’m Not A Carnivore: A Vegan Manifesto That Tries Not to Preach

 Strangely, 5000 years of Judeo-Christian tradition hasn’t exactly pointed us in this direction.
 Sure, there are Christian vegetarians, just as there are murderous Buddhists, gay Republicans, and health-conscious patrons of Wendy’s.
 But they hardly constitute the norm.
 The point is that the Western tradition, from Aristotle and Moses to Descartes and Dave Thomas, has viewed animals as either “irrational” (Aristotle’s claim), subject to our “dominion” (Genesis 1:26), soulless “machines” (Descartes’ ingenious explanation), or patties awaiting their bun (assuming there’s meat in the Baconator.)

 Where the issue admittedly becomes more complicated is in matters of indirect killing.
 Why vegan as opposed to vegetarian, for example?
 Should you wear leather, patronize zoos, condone the owning of pets (which are by and large slaves if they’re not let outside; sorry, but it’s true), purchase fur, goose down, wool, feathers, or silk, squash insects when they do not disturb you, or take Tylenol coated in gelatin?
 Despite writing this manifesto, I’m actually not an absolutist—at least along the lines of Francione et al. I tend to agree with Singer that a general reduction in harm is preferable, and that each person’s goal should be to reduce the amount of pain they cause others, both humans and not.
 If you want to visit the zoo’s penguin exhibit, or even eat a cheeseburger from time-to-time, I say do as you must.
 The point is to reduce these visits or consumptions as much as humanly possible.
-But as any alchy knows, going cold turkey isn’t likely to get you off the gin.
+But as any tried-and-true drinker will attest, going cold turkey ain’t likely to get you on the wagon.

 The second aspect is the economic cost of eating meat.
-A little under a billion people, or a sixth of the planet, suffer from hunger or malnutrition.11 To paraphrase those infomercials you hate, an estimated nine million people starve to death annually.12 One child will die of starvation in the time it takes you to read this sentence.13 Obviously, many factors, from infrastructure to transportation difficulties, account for global hunger.
-But when you consider that over a third of the non-arctic land on the planet is used for livestock production, and that such production requires between two and five times more calories than normal grain consumption would yield, it’s fair to say that veganism is a pretty good start.
-Even the amount of land the U.S. alone devotes to livestock could probably feed the world’s hungry if that land were more efficiently used—that is, replanted with soybeans and grain.
+A little under a billion people, or a sixth of the planet, suffer from hunger or malnutrition.11 To paraphrase those infomercials you love, an estimated nine million people starve to death annually.12 One child will die of starvation in the time it takes you to read this sentence.13 Obviously, many factors, from infrastructure and market imbalances to corruption and maldistribution, account for global hunger.
+But when you consider that over a third of the non-arctic land on the planet is used for raising livestock, and that such production requires between two and five times more calories than normal grain consumption would yield, it’s fair to say that veganism is a pretty good start.
+Even the amount of land the U.S. alone devotes to livestock could probably feed the world’s hungry if that land were more used more efficiently—that is, replanted with soybeans and grain.
 In fact, one might even say that the current trend of producing small-scale, organic, “humanely-raised” meat is more murderous of humans than factory farming, since the caloric output is greatly reduced.

 Of course, the world-hunger issue, much like the environmental one, overlooks the more basic problem: that 175 million animals are needlessly slaughtered each day.14 That doesn’t even include aquatic animals, whose capture is almost impossible to measure (despite the critical state of world fish stocks).
 Eventually, environmental and economic necessity will probably lead to more sustainable modes of harvesting animals.
 But sustainable for who?
 Probably not the charbroiled.